 M. I’ve been fortunate to jam with many brilliant musicians here.
-Tommy Goodwin, a local guitar giant is on my record as is Adrian D’Aguilar who plays the bass.
-Lately, I've been performing with my older brother Ben and a good friend, Romel Shearer.
-Both of these guys are talent monsters!
-I would love to collaborate with Judah Tha Lion too!
-I think we would come up with some very interesting stuff!
+Tommy Goodwin, local guitar giant, is on my record.
+Also, Adrian D’Aguilar plays some bass on the album.
+These days, I always perform with my older brother Ben and my good friend Romel Shearer.
+Both of those guys are monster talents.
+Once again though, I go back to Judah Tha Lion.
+I would love to collaborate with that guy.
+I think we could come up with some interesting stuff.

 C. What does the future of Bahamian music look like?
 Would you consider yourself "the future", since "you’re To Young To Understand" ?